 Using Incorrect Riser Heights When Building Stairs

-To be up to code, your stairs can only have a maximum space of 3/8 inch between riser heights.
+Your stairs can only have a maximum space of 3/8 inch between riser heights to be up to code.
 Inexperienced deck builders are often confused by guidelines and cut every notch in the stringer the same.
 Doing so will result in a bottom step that is roughly 1 inch taller than the rest.

 You’ll notice that every notch cut into a stringer will have an identical riser height except for the bottom one.
-Riser heights remain constant by using treads placed above and below each step which effectively adds the same tread thickness.
-Your bottom step will not have tread below it, though, so you will need to subtract the thickness of the tread from the height of the bottom riser.
+Riser heights remain constant using treads placed above and below each step, which effectively adds the same tread thickness.
+Your bottom step will not have tread below it, though, so you will need to subtract the tread’s thickness from the height of the bottom riser.

 Not Paying Attention to Clearances and Access Points

 It’s not enough that your deck is built up to code; you must also make sure your deck interacts with your house properly.
 This means stairs on multilevel decks cannot block windows, and your deck should not be built too close to your home’s main electrical service panel.

 Before you even start building your deck, be sure to check required clearances of things like windows, air conditioning compressors, dryer vents, and low-hanging soffits so you can integrate appropriate access into the design of your deck.